leeway64/LWTaiwanCurrencyConverter/README.md

 In addition, LWTaiwanCurrencyConverter can also plot the NTD to USD exchange rate (NTD per USD) as it changes over time.

+The terms TWD and NTD (New Taiwan Dollar) are used interchangeably in this project.

 ## Installation